When to Start?

 What Foods Should I Start With?

 Focus on exposing your baby to a wide range of differ textures and flavours rather than simply trying to fill their bellies as quickly as possible.
 As aforementioned, from a purely nutritional perspective, it is most important that your baby’s iron needs are met - particularly as iron deficiency is know to affect baby sleep (8).
 For this reason, vitamin enriched cereals are a common favourite food.
 Be sure to steer clear of any with added sugar or sweeteners if you choose them.
 Fresh fruit and vegetables are popular choices too.
-Pre-prepared store bought foods save time, but if you want to make your own, remember not to add salt or sugar to anything that you prepare for your babe.
+Pre-prepared store bought foods save time, but if you want to make your own, remember not to add salt or sugar to anything that you prepare for your baby.

 It is safe to cook with cow’s milk & alternatives from 6 months (The ’Allergens’ for more information).
 My son’s first ever food was a carrot and breast milk purée.
 He loved it and we progressed through a rainbow of purées and finger foods in those early months.
 Oat porridge soon became a firm favourite for him too, often with a dollop of nut butter stirred through.